bbc/lrud/docs/ADRs/ADR-003-handling-duplicate-node-ids.md

 Yes.
 The actual "internal" ID of a node could be the combination of its own ID and all its parents.
 This means we could handle duplicate IDs as long as no 2 IDs were both duplicates _and_ siblings.

+OR, we could make it so all IDs that are registered are actually registered as the ID concatonated with a UUID, etc.

 So the question is, should we?

 **Pros**